abhabongse/paxter/docs/beginner-tutorials/more-python-code-in-documents.rst

    we need to refer to it using command syntax.
    Hence, an ‘**@**’ symbol in front of the identifier ``d6_faces`` from the command ``@|statistics.mean|[@d6_faces]`` is required, etc.
+   The next page will discuss this in further details.